Skip to main content

 The purpose of Table 9 is to demonstrate your model's ability to operate in active power control mode.

-Choose the time between Pref steps such that "the timing is expected to be of sufficient duration to allow reduction to occur".
-This simulation time will depend on your active power control mode gains as well as your ramp up and ramp down control limits (e.g. expressed in MW/sec).
+In accordance with section 3.2.11, you must choose the time between Pref steps such that "the timing is expected to be of sufficient duration to allow reduction to occur".
+Some generating systems may require longer times between Pref steps.
+The required timing will depend on your active power control mode gains as well as your ramp up and ramp down control limits (e.g. expressed in MW/sec).
 If required, edit the simulation time of the relevant PSS®E Dynamic, PSCAD™ and Plot Nodes.

 Table 10 (Tests 170 - 177): Frequency ramps